 Design: A.C.elNodo, Ctrl+Z, Straddle3, lamatraKa

 Consultants: Manuel Rodríguez (Urbanist), Alejandro Espinoza “El Panda” (Social Mediator), Jordi Granada (Structures) y Michele Pecoraro (NoSoloPaja) for the auto-construction workshop, as well as numerous local Students and Collectives*

 Coordinates: 25°25'15.9'' N, 101°0'49.8'' W

-Tags: community development, hands-on, community participation, recycled recources, empowerment
+Tags: community practice, hands-on, participation, recycled recources, empowerment

 Project ID: 188